hashicorp/terraform-website/content/source/docs/cloud/run/states.html.md

 _States in this stage:_

 - **Policy Check:** Terraform Cloud is currently checking the plan against the organization's policies.
-- **Policy Override:** The policy check finished, but a soft-mandatory policy failed, so an apply cannot proceed without approval from a user with permission to manage policies for the organization. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) The run pauses in this state.
+- **Policy Override:** The policy check finished, but a soft-mandatory policy failed, so an apply cannot proceed without approval from a user with permission to manage policy overrides for the organization. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) The run pauses in this state.
 - **Policy Checked:** The policy check succeeded, and Sentinel will allow an apply to proceed.
 The run sometimes pauses in this state, depending on workspace settings.

 [permissions-citation]: #intentionally-unused---keep-for-maintainers